filecoin-project/specs/src/systems/filecoin_blockchain/blockchain/block_producer.md

 Because of this, on expectation, as it is produced, the miner will hear about other blocks being mined on the network.
 By the time they have generated their new ticket, they can check whether they themselves are eligible to mine a new block (see [block creation](#block-creation)).

 At any height `H`, there are three possible situations:
-- The miner is eligible to mine a block: they produce their block and form a TipSet with it and other blocks received in this round (if there are any), and resume mining at the next height `H+1`.
+- The miner is eligible to mine a block: they produce their block and form a Tipset with it and other blocks received in this round (if there are any), and resume mining at the next height `H+1`.
-- The miner is not eligible to mine a block but has received blocks: they form a TipSet with them and resume mining at the next height `H+1`.
+- The miner is not eligible to mine a block but has received blocks: they form a Tipset with them and resume mining at the next height `H+1`.
 - The miner is not eligible to mine a block and has received no blocks: they run leader election again, using:
     - their losing ticket from the last leader election to produce a new ticket (the `Tickets` array in the block to be published grows with each new ticket generated).
     - the ticket `H + 1 - K` blocks back to attempt to generate an `ElectionProof`.

-This process is repeated until either a winning ticket is found (and block published) or a new valid TipSet comes in from the network.
+This process is repeated until either a winning ticket is found (and block published) or a new valid Tipset comes in from the network.

 Let's illustrate this with an example.